akihikodaki/dts/test_plans/loopback_virtio_user_server_mode_test_plan.rst

 virtio-user can reconnect back to vhost-user again; at another hand, virtio-user also can reconnect back to vhost-user after virtio-user is killed.
 This feature test need cover different rx/tx paths with virtio 1.0 and virtio 1.1, includes split ring mergeable, non-mergeable, inorder mergeable, inorder non-mergeable, vector_rx path and packed ring mergeable, non-mergeable, inorder non-mergeable, inorder mergeable, vectorized path.
+Split ring and packed ring test when vhost enqueue operation with multi-CBDMA channels.
+When DMA devices are bound to vfio driver, VA mode is the default and recommended.
+For PA mode, page by page mapping may exceed IOMMU's max capability, better to use 1G guest hugepage.

 Test Case 1: Basic test for packed ring server mode
 ===================================================